 Grades1 to 5

 In the ClassroomEncourage students to explore the world of paleontology.
 Add this site to your unit of Earth science, or dinosaurs.
 Introduce on your interactive whiteboard and encourage students to do more research on specific areas that fossils have been discovered.
-Challenge students to create a wiki about dinosaurs and paleontology (or add to one you already have).
+Transform learning by challenging students to create a wiki about dinosaurs and paleontology (or add to one you already have).
 Not comfortable with wikis?
 Check out the TeachersFirst Wiki Walk-Through.
 Have students integrate this knowledge with other informational books to do a short, focused research project to align with Common Core standards.
 (Learn more about short, focused research projects a la Common Core in this article.)
 Include actually "making" fossils to integrate art into your study.
 Add to a literacy center for further exploration.
 Include this link on your class website for students to access outside of class.